Aaradhya1807/Netflix_data_analysis/README.md

 - **Content Type Distribution**
   Counted and visualized the number of Movies vs TV Shows using `value_counts()`.

-- **Top 5 Countries**
+- **Top Countries Analysis**
   Identified the countries with the most titles available on Netflix.

-- **Top 5 Directors**
+- **Top Directors & Actors**
-  Listed the directors with the highest number of titles in the dataset.
+  Extracted and analyzed the most frequently appearing directors and actors by exploding multi-valued columns.

 - **Year-wise Content Additions**
-  Extracted `year_added` from the `date_added` column and plotted how many titles were added each year.
+  Extracted `year_added` from the `date_added` column and plotted how Netflix’s content library grew over time.

 - **Rating Distribution**
-  Analyzed the distribution of content ratings like TV-MA, TV-14, PG, etc.
+  Analyzed the distribution of content ratings such as TV-MA, TV-14, PG, etc.

 ---

+## 🤖 LLM Integration (Generative AI)

+This project integrates **Large Language Models (LLMs)** to enhance analytical storytelling.

+### Key LLM Use Case
+- **Auto-Generated Insights**
+  Aggregated analytical results (e.g., top actors, genres, trends) are converted into **clear, professional, executive-level insights** using an LLM.

+### How It Works
+1. Data is analyzed using Pandas.
+2. Key results are converted into structured text.
+3. A pre-trained LLM generates human-readable insights from the analysis.
+4. Visualizations are created using Matplotlib, while insights are displayed alongside them.

+> The LLM is used **only for inference**, not for model training, following industry best practices.

+---

-## 🛠️ Libraries Used
+## 🛠️ Libraries & Tools Used

 - Python 3.x
 - Jupyter Notebook
 - Pandas
 - Seaborn
 - Matplotlib
+- OpenAI API (LLM-based insight generation)

 ---